dalehumby/DevFest2020/README.md

 - turn an LED on and off
 - count pulses by detecting changes in the state of an input pin
-- publishing those changes to the MQTT pub/sub system
+- publish those changes to an [MQTT](https://mosquitto.org/) pub/sub broker
-- hosting a simple web page
+- host a simple web page

 I am using the [D1 Mini](https://www.wemos.cc/en/latest/tutorials/d1/get_started_with_micropython_d1.html) development board which can be purchased from [Communica](https://www.communica.co.za/products/bmt-d1-mini-pro-esp8266-16m-ant) or [Micro Robotics](https://www.robotics.org.za/MINI-D1-4M) in South Africa.